Tweenies: Game Time

-Tweenies: Game Time is an educational kids video game released in Europe on 30 March 2001 for PlayStation, published by BBC Multimedia.
+Tweenies: Game Time (also known as Play With The Tweenies) is an educational kids video game released in Europe on 30 March 2001 for PlayStation, published by BBC Multimedia.
 It takes the form of a minigame collection.
 The player controls Milo, Jake, Fizz and Bella through a series of 4 scenarios inspired by the show, one for each character.

 The game was developed by Intelligent Games.
 The direction of the game was partially based on research by BBC Worldwide of children who watched the Television show, which found that "singing and dancing are major factors in the success of the show". according to a BBC article from before the game launched.